 - Not better after taking antibiotics for two days

-- Having diabetes or another disease that affects the immune system (for example, AIDS)
+- Having diabetes or another disease that affects the immune system

 - Taking medication that suppresses the immune system such as cancer chemotherapy